-I teach in the living room of my apartment, which is clean and cozy.
-If you are a parent, my couch is a comfortable place to wait during the lesson, or you may sit outside on the porch (weather permitting).
+MY STUDIO: I teach in the music room of my house, which is clean and cozy.
+If you are a parent, my couch in the living room is a comfortable place to wait during the lesson, or you may sit outside on the porch (weather permitting).
 I live in a safe neighborhood close to downtown Phoenix.

 If you are interested in music composition lessons, I give advice on your work, give ideas to continue your music, educate you on instrument capabilities, help with orchestration, open your ears to music by others, teach theory/counterpoint/form, give you advice on how to get your music performed, help you use Sibelius software, and help prepare a college portfolio if you are pursuing music composition in college.